bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

   --deploy-mode client
 ```

-All of these commands assume that the Spark assembly that you are using is
+All of these commands assume that the Spark assembly you are using is
 properly configured for your YARN deployment.
 Typically, if your Spark
-assembly is configured properly to use YARN, there will be symbolic link at
+assembly is properly configured to use YARN, there will be symbolic link at
 `${SPARK_HOME}/conf/yarn-conf/` that points to the core Hadoop/YARN
 configuration.
-This may vary though by the distribution you are running.
+Though, this may vary by the distribution you are running.

 The full list of configuration options for running Spark-on-YARN can be found
 [online](http://spark.apache.org/docs/latest/running-on-yarn.html#configuration).